 - Vu Phong Energy Group proactively implements many activities in the midst of the Covid-19 Pandemic

-In 2021, Covid-19 continued to increase, which is a challenge to the global economy, despite a series of nations have shifted toward treating Covid-19 as an endemic rather than a pandemic thanks to the promotion of mass vaccination campaigns, then, apply a strategy of safe adaptation to control the pandemic as well as recuperating and strengthening the economy.
-The direct effects of Covid-19 on the global supply chain, particularly the renewable energy industry, include increased logistical costs and prolonged clearance times.
+In 2021, Covid-19 continued to pose a significant challenge to the global economy.
+Despite many nations shifting towards treating Covid-19 as an endemic rather than a pandemic, thanks to mass vaccination campaigns and strategies for safe adaptation to control the pandemic while recuperating and strengthening the economy, the direct effects of Covid-19 on the global supply chain, particularly the renewable energy industry, included increased logistical costs and prolonged clearance times.
+These factors created notable `renewable energy challenges opportunities Covid-19` for the sector.

 Challenges and Opportunities for Renewable Energy amid Covid-19 and Supply Chain Disruptions

-Not only facing challenges from the Covid-19 epidemic, but the supply chain for the renewable energy industry, particularly solar power, is also under significant strain as a result of the United States imposing import restrictions on solar cell materials from several companies in Xinjiang, China, and widespread power outages in China.
-The price of silicon and polysilicon and other raw materials such as PV tempered glass, EVA plastic, aluminum, steel, copper, and so on increased quickly, raising the price of solar power modules and wind turbines.
-Many European and American wind turbine manufacturers have announced price hikes ranging from 10% to 25% for new orders.
-According to the IEA, investment costs for concentrated solar and onshore wind power are expected to be 25% higher than in 2019.
+Not only facing challenges from the Covid-19 epidemic, but the supply chain for the renewable energy industry, particularly solar power, also experienced significant strain.
+This was a result of the United States imposing import restrictions on solar cell materials from several companies in Xinjiang, China, and widespread power outages across China.
+The price of silicon and polysilicon, along with other raw materials such as PV tempered glass, EVA plastic, aluminum, steel, and copper, increased rapidly, driving up the price of solar power modules and wind turbines.
+Many European and American wind turbine manufacturers announced price hikes ranging from 10% to 25% for new orders.
+According to the International Energy Agency (IEA), investment costs for concentrated solar and onshore wind power were expected to be 25% higher than in 2019, impacting overall `renewable energy capacity` expansion.

 - Investing $226 billion in renewable energy in the first half of 2022